Anuj-Som/TheraMinderPublic/README.md

 The team created a ReactApp that stores patient routine information in FireBase.
 We also integrated our app with Twilio to allow patients to receive messages via text.

 ## Challenges we ran into
+Getting local node.js dependencies to work properly on a hosted cloud server (gcloud, heroku).

 ## Accomplishments that we're proud of
 1. Full-stack development in the span of ~20 hours